 The house presents the lifestyle of people from Arbanassi in 19th century.

-Where to Stay and Restaurants in Arbanasi
+Where to Stay and Restaurants

 Being a popular area for visitors, Arbanasi has many restaurants to choose from.
 They all serve Bulgarian traditional and european cuisine.